 Alternatively, the Thesis could be a research topic based on the accepted norms of research methods.
 The Thesis can either be scholarly research on an issue (or set of issues) which has a bearing on Urban or regional issues or a project with a clearly demonstrated design development process.
 The project shall demonstrate competence in integrating various issues of social, formal and local concerns into the design.
+18 credits include the contact between the students and teachers.
 Each student is expected to spend additional time in the week on the Thesis in terms of library reference, site visits, designing, drawing, use of computers etc.

-- 1. Assimilate a comprehensive understanding in handling a major Landscape Design independently.
-(PO3, PO4, PSO1) - 2.
-Understand Practical application of the knowledge acquired in various subjects studied during the course.
-(PO2, PO5, PSO2) - 3.
-Analyze solutions for real life situations.
-(PO1, PO5, PSO2) - 4.
-Exhibit design, verbal and graphic skills through presentation of their work (PO1, PO2, PSO1) - 5.
-Learn to develop maps of the topography for Landscape planning and Site Management.
-(PO5, PSO3)
+- CO1 Assimilate a comprehensive understanding in handling a major Landscape Design independently. - CO2 Understand Practical application of the knowledge acquired in various subjects studied during the Course. - CO3 Analyse solutions for real life situations. - CO4 Exhibit design, verbal and graphic skills through presentation of their work - CO5 Learn to develop maps of the topography for Landscape planning and Site Management